amitt001/pygmy/README.md

 ## Sponsorship

-I would like to thank DigitalOcean for providing initial hosting to Pygmy project.
+I would like to thank DigitalOcean for providing initial hosting to the Pygmy project.
 Pygy.co is hosted on DigitalOcean.

 <a href="https://www.digitalocean.com/"><img src="https://i.imgur.com/6cYodyH.png"></a>